 I was sold after that, and started running almost every knife I had through it – even my small hunting knives, and the “cheaper” brands that I was given from Wal-Mart.
 I also took this to the local Dairy Queen (exchanging free sharpenings for free ice cream = win – win), and they were amazed as it took big nicks out of their knifes – things that apparently had been there for a long time and through many hand sharpenings.
 All in all, I was quite impressed with the Edge of Glory – I would have rather the body be made of something a bit sturdier than plastic because it feels a little cheap.
 Also, should the need come up, there is no way to change the carbide inserts (at least none that I could find), but I suppose you could just buy another one for the cost and hassle not being able to change them saves you.

-Bottom Line: The Edge of Glory is one of those kitchen gadgets everyone should own – it’s small, convenient, and so easy to use that you’ll wonder how you survived so long without one.
+Edge of Glory Knife Sharpener Bottom Line: Staff 4.5 5.0 The Edge of Glory is one of those kitchen gadgets everyone should own – it’s small, convenient, and so easy to use that you’ll wonder how you survived so long without one.

 - Extremely strong suction cup prevents slipping